THE ZARGHAMI REPORT

 Pricing Trends

-Pricing in Bradenton softened in May 2026.
-The median sale price fell to $400,000, down from $438,000 in May 2025.
-Since the median reflects the middle of the market, this suggests the typical sale price moved lower from last year.
+Pricing improved in Bradenton in June.
+The median sale price rose to $435,000, up from $409,000 in June 2025.
+Because the median reflects the middle of the market, this points to stronger typical closed-sale pricing.

 Inventory Trends